mjg211/ph2rand/README.md

 # ph2rand <img src='man/figures/ph2rand.png' align="right" height="139" />

-*Design of randomized comparative phase II oncology trials with a Bernoulli primary outcome*
+*Design of randomized comparative phase II oncology trials with a Bernoulli distributed primary outcome*

 ## Description

-**ph2rand** provides a suite of functions to assist with the design of randomized comparative phase II oncology trials with a Bernoulli primary outcome variable.
-Specifically, support is provided to (a) perform a sample size calculation when using one of several published designs (Jung, 2008; Jung and Sargent, 2014; Kepner, 2010; Litwin *et al*, 2017, Shan *et al*, 2013), (b) evaluate the operating characteristics of a given design, and (c) produce informative plots.
+**ph2rand** provides functions to assist with the design of randomized comparative phase II oncology trials that assume their primary outcome variable is Bernoulli distributed.
+Specifically, support is provided to (a) perform a sample size calculation when using one of several published designs (Jung, 2008; Jung and Sargent, 2014; Kepner, 2010;
+Litwin *et al*, 2017, Shan *et al*, 2013), (b) evaluate the operating characteristics of a given design (both analytically and via simulation), and (c) produce informative plots.

 ## Getting started